Eight Steps for One Great-Looking Lawn Restoration

 Southern Climates:

-Overseed in the early summer to help it grass grow strong roots and store nutrients right before fall.
+Overseed in the early summer to help the grass grow strong roots and store nutrients right before fall.

 Step 8: Show Some Love

-Your newly restored yard needs appropriate care.
-To speed up germination, mist your yard for 5 to 10 minutes in the morning and afternoon after you overseed, and twice a day there after.
+Restoring a lawn isn’t a one-off project; your yard needs appropriate care.
+To speed up germination, mist your yard for 5 to 10 minutes in the morning and afternoon after you overseed, and twice a day thereafter.

 Your grass should be about two-inches tall in four to six weeks.
-At this time, you can return to a normal watering schedule, and even add a second dose of fertilizer.
-You can mow it once it reaches three- to four-inches tall.
+At this time, you can return to a normal watering schedule, and even maybe a second dose of fertilizer—check the instructions first!
+You can mow it once it reaches three to four inches tall.
 Make sure your mower blade is sharp.
 A dull mower blade will only rip up your young grass — and we’re right back where we began.

-You deserve a great-looking green yard.
-In eight simple steps, you’ll get there in no time.
+You deserve a great-looking green lawn, and in eight simple steps, you can restore yours in no time.